dbdesign-students-spring2024/3-spreadsheet-analysis-bsgao/README.md

 ### Simplified Table

-Since there are 20 columns,
+Since there are 20 columns, I will only show the first four columns, since the raw data is extremely lengthy, and it was fairly difficult for me to import all 20 columns.

 | dbn    | School Name                                       | Boro | Overview Paragraph                                         |
 | ------ | ------------------------------------------------- | ---- | ---------------------------------------------------------- |